 Long gone are the days of buying any bottle size containing the nicotine strength you required, and this was due to the restrictions on the sizes of e-liquid bottles.
 The bottles that could be sold with nicotine-containing e-liquid were limited to only 10ml in size and the nicotine content was also restricted making the highest dosage of nicotine 20mg (20mg/ml).

-So, the term "short fill bottle" related to the larger bottles of e-liquid which you still see available today.
+So, the term "short fill bottle" related to the larger bottles of e-liquid which you still see available today at most vape stores.
 Usually, the sizes of these bottles would be either 30ml, 60ml or 120ml.
 All of the liquids that come in the short fill bottles would appear to be missing a little bit of e-liquid, but this is intentional.
-Leaving space within the bottle would allow the user to add “nicotine shots” themselves (if required) to reach the nicotine strength preferred.
+Leaving space within the bottle would allow the user to add “nicotine shots” themselves (if required) to reach the nicotine strength preferred for their ideal vape.

 Nicotine shots / Nic Shots also became a staple product within the market, as most e-cigarette users tend to use e-liquid with nicotine.